 Baldwin says now is still a great time to consider refinancing if you haven’t taken advantage of low refinance rates.
 "Even though you may have a rate in the 3 percent range it still may make sense to do a cash-out refinance to get rid of those higher cost credit card payments if you are planning to stay in your unit for at least five years," she says.

 Banks will require owners to have a minimum percentage of equity in the apartment before offering a cash-out refinance loan, exactly how much differs from lender to lender.
 Furer says the figure will be based on your financials, and credit as well as the property type and loan amount.
 He points out some banks will limit the amount that you can cash out.

 Your rate will depend on "the factors of the transaction," Furer says.
 That means the property type, the loan-to value ratio, the loan amount, how much cash you want out of the arrangement and the loan program itself.
 All these details add up to a level of risk for the bank.

 Cash out is seen as riskier than other types of loans.
 "As with any loan, rates move up and down.
 In general, cash-out refinance rates will be slightly higher than purchase or rate and term transactions," Furer says.

 Preparing for a cash-out refinance

-Before you speak to a mortgage broker about a cash-out refinance, find out the value of your property.
+Before you speak to a mortgage lender about a cash-out refinance, find out the value of your property.
 Ask the agent who sold you the house to do a comp search, they are usually happy to help.
-A mortgage broker will do an appraisal anyway but Furer says, "it’s a good idea to be in the ballpark to find out what the equity might be."
+The lender will do an appraisal anyway but Furer says, "it’s a good idea to be in the ballpark to find out what the equity might be."

 "The bank is always thinking, 'if we foreclose, how difficult will it be to sell the property?'"
 The other risk is that the rate could go up.
 Even an open permit can be a problem.
-"Hard money rates are higher and have additional fees," says Furer.
+"Hard money rates are higher and have additional fees," Furer says.

 You Might Also Like